Wages for Housework: Creation: 1970s

-Men who agree with the WFH perspective formed their own organisation in the mid-70s.
+Men who agree with the WFH perspective formed their own organisation in the mid-1970s.
 It is called Payday men's network and works closely with IWFHC and the Global Women's Strike in London and Philadelphia especially and is active with conscientious objectors and refuseniks in a number of countries.
 In 1977, two years after Black Women for Wages for Housework was formed in New York there was a split.
-The WFH group in New York which Silvia Federici had formed and which had been all white, refused to work with the Black women's group and dissolved.
+The WFH group in New York which Silvia Federici had formed dissolved in 1977.
 The Italian Padua group led by Dalla Costa, who was close to Federici, left the IWFHC and dissolved not long after.
 Dalla Costa has blamed the political repression in Italy in the late 70s for the dissolution of the Italian WFH groups.
-Whatever the reason, the fact remains that the Italian WFH Campaign stopped being active towards the end of the 70s.

 Black Women for Wages for Housework carried on in New York and in London (a group had also started in Bristol in 1976, and later branches formed in Los Angeles and San Francisco).
 It had a major success at the first congressionally mandated women's conference in Houston, Texas, in 1977.
 Working with Beulah Sanders and Johnnie Tillmon, the Black women who led the National Welfare Rights Organization, they got the conference to agree that "welfare payments" should be called a "wage".
 They believe that this helped to delay welfare cuts by 20 years.

 IWFHC had an anti-war and anti-militarist perspective from the start, and called for the funds to pay for unwaged caring work to come from military budgets.
 In England the organization was part of the women's movement against nuclear weapons at Greenham Common and against the building of a new nuclear power reactor at Hinkley (publication Refusing Nuclear Housework).

 The U.S. PROStitutes Collective (US PROS) first started in New York in 1982 and later moved to San Francisco and Los Angeles.
 It campaigns for decriminalization of sex work and for resources so women, children and men are not forced into prostitution.
 Ruth Todasco, who started the Wages for Housework Campaign in Tulsa, later founded the No Bad Women, Just Bad Laws Coalition which focused on the decriminalization of sex work.